By: Corrina Horne

-Both Humanistic and Existential psychotherapy assume that people want to live a better life.
+Both Humanistic and Existential psychotherapy assumes that people want to live a better life.
 In Humanistic Psychology, the assumption is that we strive to be our best selves.
 In Existential Psychology, the assumption is that we strive to live meaningful lives.
-While these two concepts are similar and may lead to identical results, the idea and the psychotherapeutic approach is different.
+While these two concepts are similar and may lead to identical results, the idea and the psychotherapeutic approach are different.

-When humans come to the point of doubting that their lives have to mean, they experience existential anxiety.
+When people start doubting that their lives have meaning, they experience existential anxiety.
 This may set them on a quest to search for a meaning that will satisfy their need to relate to the world in a way that makes sense to them.